 10. Inspect your radiator cap and thermostat

 While it’s a simple and inexpensive part, the radiator cap plays a critically important role in your heating and cooling system.
-Your radiator cap keeps the antifreeze in your vehicle where it should be.
+Your radiator cap keeps the antifreeze in your vehicle where it should be, and it also keeps the entire cooling system pressurized, which raises the boiling point of the coolant.
 A leaking radiator cap can cause the engine to overheat and allow antifreeze to leak, neither of which are good scenarios for winter-weather driving.
 Take a close look around the radiator cap for signs of leaking fluid.
 To be on the safe side, if the vehicle radiator cap is several years old, replace it with a new one.
 The five bucks you invest is well worth the peace of mind and performance you get in return.

 Another inexpensive, yet critically important component of your vehicle heating and cooling system is the thermostat.
 If it’s not functioning properly, you might find yourself without heat.
 That’s because thermostats can fail, particularly if the coolant hasn’t been changed regularly and corrosion has appeared.
 Change the thermostat, and improve your odds of having a warm interior all winter long.

 Do you have winter prep and maintenance tips you'd like to share?
 Leave a comment.